valga/fbns-react/README.md

 # fbns-react

 A PHP client for the FBNS, built on top of ReactPHP.
-Includes Push client implementation.
+Includes generic RTI client implementation.

 ## Requirements